demisto/content/Packs/MobileIronUEM/Integrations/MobileIronCORE/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### mobileiron-core-send-message
 ***
-This command is used to send a message to the particular device based on device id
+Sends a message to the particular device based on the device ID.

 #### Base Command